Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 In other words, 3D NFT crypto assets are engineered to safeguard the owners’ property rights.
-NFTs can change hands countless times, but their history of ownership is always verifiable through the blockchain.
+NFTs can change hands countless times, but their ownership history is always verifiable through the blockchain.

-In a world where everything is an NFT, nobody could freely download, duplicate, edit, and distribute digital assets at will.
+In a world where everything is an NFT, nobody can freely download, duplicate, edit, and distribute digital assets at will.

 With NFTs, you can trust the system to prevent forgery.
-That’s why they can be excellent assets to own, trade, and build wealth through.
+That’s why they can be excellent assets through which to own, trade, and build wealth.

 So, what assets can become NFTs?